dacard-io/jquery.compare-ui.js/README.md

 # jquery.compare-ui.js
-A simple way to create a
+A simple way to create a comparison tool for your UI.